Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

     .. rubric:: Colors and Theming

-    In LD2 the compound directive has the additional option :rst:`:theme:` which can be used to set the theme for a compound.
+    In LD2 the compound and cell directives have the additional :rst:`:theme:` option which can be used to explicitly set the theme for a compound or cell.

     .. remark:: Admonitions and Theming

         When you use of the defined admonitions, the corresponding theme is automatically selected.

-    .. popover:: Compound Direcive Example
+    .. popover:: Compound Directive Example

         .. example::